velisanri/velisanri/README.md

 - 👋 Hi, I’m @velisanri
 - I am a 3rd year computer engineering student at Karamanoğlu Mehmet Bey University.
-- Now I am improving myself in the field of backend with Javascript,MySQL(MongoDB),NodeJs,ExpressJs
+- Now I am improving myself in the field of backend with Javascript,MySQL(MongoDB),NodeJs and ExpressJs
 - Also, I know C and C++ at an average level.